 Freshly ground sea salt and black pepper, to taste

 Whisk chilled lemon aioli ingredients together in a small bowl until combined, smooth and creamy.
-Chill in fridge for a 2-3 hours to thicken.
+Chill in fridge for an hour or so to thicken.

 Before using, sit out at room temperature for a few minutes and briefly stir.